Will self-driving cars change patterns in real estate development?

 Over the last few years as engineers make progress toward self-driving cars, many armchair futurists imagined what a world of driverless cars would look like.
 Most visions are fanciful and unrealistic as people fantasize about an era of empty highways converted to greenbelts and the end of auto emissions and environmental impacts.

-But the things to know about Miami car accident laws solely point at the fact that self-driving cars and on-demand services like Uber or Lyft will change how people live.
+But the things to know about Miami car accident laws solely point at the fact that self-driving cars and on-demand services like Uber or Lyft will change how people live in that state.
 Many people in urban areas already ditched their cars in favor of the on-demand services.
 They also rescinded the cheap car insurance that they have.
 This eliminates a major expense, particularly in urban areas where parking spaces can be nearly as expensive as places to live.
 (See: Can a parking space be worth $1 million?)

 If these services penetrate suburban areas, people could more readily live in houses without a proper garage with an electric garage door— or more realistically, they could fill their garages with clutter, and they wouldn’t need to park their cars in the driveway or on the street, reducing parking demand and increasing available supply at the same time.
 In 30 years, the garage could look as anachronistic as the deep TV niches popular in the 80s and 90s before flat screens took over.

 Visionaries who speculate that demand for roads and cars will decrease don’t really understand the behavior of people living in more densely populated areas.
 In the real world, if on-demand services and driverless cars are more efficient, it won’t result in less traffic or fewer cars: if transport were easier, people would travel more.